johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 -	**Invite free-moving debate relating to the study topic**.

 	Ensure women and both young and old people are included.
-Allow discussions to ebb and flow, as people to consider their responses and return to earlier parts of the debate *(see also: [Facilitating openness])*.
+Allow discussions to ebb and flow, as people consider their responses and return to earlier discussions *(see also: [Facilitating openness])*.

 -	**Discuss traditional proverbs that relate to study topics**.